 - are under 6 months old

-- are not improving after they are given more fluids
+- are not improving after you give them more fluids

 - start showing signs that they need urgent medical help

-Urgent advice: Take your baby or child to your GP or emergency department (ED) urgently if they:
+Urgent advice: Take your child to a GP or emergency department (ED) urgently if they:

 - seem drowsy (hard to wake)